nazmi/esp-buggy/docs/DEMO.md

 </div>
 </details>

-This part was where I realised how important normalised readings are for distance calculation.
+This part was where we realised how important normalised readings are for distance calculation.
 If all readings were normalised to a level, the distance formula simply became the weighted mean of sensor readings.
 From the sensor array, if we established a pivot point between sensors 3 and 4, we could assign a weight for every sensor based on its distance from the pivot as in the example below.

 \dot
 digraph Sensor{